Dsuraj17/Technical-Task-AlgoDomain-Solutions/AlgoDomainTask/README.txt

 	 mvn spring-boot:run
 	•The app will start running at http://localhost:9090.

-5.Open Document.do For Other details.
+5.Open Document.docx For Other details.

 Thank you.